MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 Use `.WithCacheOptions(CacheOptions.EnableSharedCacheOptions)` when building a service-to-service application - `AcquireTokenForClient` that does not target many (more than 100,000) tenants.

 > [!IMPORTANT]
 > There is no way to control the size of the cache with this option.
-If you are building a website, a web API, or a multi-tenant S2S app, then use the `In-memory token cache` option.
+If you are building a website, a web API, or a multi-tenant service-to-service app, then see the `Memory cache with eviction` section.

 ```CSharp
     // Create the confidential client application